ruanwenjun/incubator-seatunnel/docs/en/connector-v2/sink/S3-Redshift.md

 The changelog mode of the sink writer, support:
 `APPEND_ONLY`: Only append data to the target table.
-`APPEND_ON_DUPLICATE_UPDATE`: If the primary key exists, update the data, otherwise insert the data.
+`APPEND_ON_DUPLICATE_UPDATE`: If the primary key exists, update(update/delete) the data, otherwise insert the data.
-`APPEND_ON_DUPLICATE_UPDATE_AUTOMATIC`: If the primary key exists, update the data, otherwise insert the data.
-Automatically switch copy/merge mode between snapshot sync and incremental sync.
+`APPEND_ON_DUPLICATE_UPDATE_AUTOMATIC`: If the primary key exists, update(update/delete) the data, otherwise insert the data.
-`APPEND_ON_DUPLICATE_DELETE`: If the primary key exists, delete the data, otherwise insert the data.
-`APPEND_ON_DUPLICATE_DELETE_AUTOMATIC`: If the primary key exists, delete the data, otherwise insert the data.
 Automatically switch copy/merge mode between snapshot sync and incremental sync.

 ### changelog_buffer_flush_size [int]